Configuring and Using Garritan Premium Libraries

 East-West’s libraries are similar to Garritan Premium libraries in that there are multiple technique variants for all of the instruments, and also, like Garritan, Keyswitch instruments with a wide variety of technique options.

 Although you can edit the Keyswitch numbers in Play, they don’t get down into the default Human Playback Technique range.
-You’ll have to create new Human Playback techniques targeting their default Keyswitches, and filter them by Library name so they don’t conflict with the default Finale set.
+You’ll have to create new Human Playback techniques targeting their default Keyswitches, and filtera process that removes or reduces certain frequency ranges from an audio signal. them by Library name so they don’t conflict with the default Finale set.
 You can also create a Multi-Technique device for each instrument along with the Channel-change text expressions to trigger them.

 Configuring and Using NotePerformer